pyOpenSci/software-peer-review/how-to/editors-guide.md

 - Full editors

 Both types of editors are considered a part of the editorial board for pyOpenSci.
-The major difference between guest and full editors is:
+The significant difference between guest and full editors are:

 - A guest editor may only join the board for a single review.
 - A guest editor may be new to pyOpenSci's review process and thus require a bit more support in their first review.

 ### Guest editors

-A guest editor is is invited to lead a review in the case where we need specific expertise for a single review.
-We also consider editors who are performing their first review as guest editors as they may require more guidance or mentorship to complete the review (if they are new to our organization).
+A guest editor is invited to lead a review in the case where we need specific expertise for a single review.
+We also consider editors who are performing their first review as guest editors, as they may require more guidance or mentorship to complete the review (if they are new to our organization).

 New editors who wish to continue on as full editors for pyOpenSci may do so